ballerina-platform/ballerina-distribution/examples/kafka-client-payload-data-binding/kafka_client_payload_data_binding.md

 # Kafka client - Payload data binding

-The `kafka:Consumer` connects to a given Kafka server, and then receives payloads in a user defined type via data-binding.
-A `kafka:Consumer` is created by giving the server endpoint, group id and the topic.
+The `kafka:Consumer` connects to a given Kafka server, and then receives payloads in a user-defined type via data-binding.
+A `kafka:Consumer` is created by giving the server-endpoint, group-id, and topic.
 Once connected, `pollPayload` method is used to receive payloads with the intended type from the Kafka server.
 The received payload will be bound to the target type internally.
 The consumer uses the built-in byte array deserializer for the value, which is the default deserializer in the `kafka:Consumer`.
 Use this to receive only the payload from a Kafka server without the metadata of the payload like `kafka:PartitionOffset` and `timestamp`.

 ::: code kafka_client_payload_data_binding.bal :::